vatpac-technology/sops/docs/aerodromes/classd/Bankstown.md

 Independent: Runways can operate simultaneously without restriction.
 Dependent: Runways are operated with restrictions, often one at a time.

 Example A; A King Air (Multi-Engine) is ready to depart Runway 29R.
 A Cherokee is departing Runway 29L.
-Runways are not adjacent, and are therefore independent of eachother.
+Runways are not adjacent, and are therefore independent of each other.
 Example B; A Citation (Jet) is ready Runway 11C.
 Both Runways 11L & 11R are adjacent, and a Runway Separation Standard should be applied across ALL three Runways.
 Note: Arriving Aircraft are exempt.
 Example C; A PC12 (Single Engine) is ready Runway 29C.
 There aircraft is a single-engined aircraft and the Runways are treated independently from one another.
 Example D; A Seminole (Multi-Engine) is cleared a Touch & Go on Runway 11R.
 Any aircraft departing from the adjacent Runway (11C) must have a Runway separation standard applied.